iamsatriya/calculator-reactjs/README.md

 - This calculator will display error message if any operation that might make an error calculation such as `2 / 0` (in JS it will return Infinity) or `-2 / 0` (in JS it will return -Infinity).
 - Calculation with large amount of number that can cause overflow will be hidden in the screen, but still can be calculate within the `number` data type boundary.
+- Maximum character displayed on the result is `11` digits, the rest is hidden.
 - You can only perform single calculation, single calculation means you can only enter 2 number and 1 operator to do correct calculation, and the result will displayed immidiately after you press equal sign button `=`
 - After you do calculation, you can continue to calculate based on previous result, or simply make a new calculation using enter new number to be calculated.